newrelic/go-agent/README.md

 ## Beta

-This is Beta software.
-You must sign the [Beta Agreement](http://goo.gl/forms/Rcv1b10Qvt1ENLlr1) to use it.
-A Beta token will be emailed to you.
+This is beta software.
+The Go Agent requires a beta token.
+Getting a token is easy!

+1. Agree to the click-through [Beta Agreement](http://goo.gl/forms/Rcv1b10Qvt1ENLlr1)
+2. Once your account is approved, we will email you a beta token, usually within the same business day.
+3. Add the beta token to your config (see below for details).

+Please join our [Go Agent Beta Forum](https://discuss.newrelic.com/c/language-agents/go-agent-beta) to tell us how the Go Agent works for you, what you'd like to see and how we can improve it.
+We're eager to hear your feedback!

 ## Description